 Decisions and Expectations with Osteotomy Surgery for Fixed Sagittal Imbalance Syndromes: Smith-Petersen vs Pedicle Subtraction

-Cosmesis awful.
+Problems with Fixed Kyphosis:• Cosmesis awful.

-Function poor.
+• Function poor.

-Fatigue pain from neck, hip extensors.
+• Fatigue pain from neck, hip extensors.

-Effect on levels above/below - predisposes to early degeneration.
+• Effect on levels above/below - predisposes to early degeneration.

 Diagnosis/Etiology:

-Post fusion.
+• Post fusion.

 -Scoliosis - don't shorten the anterior column (Zielke, Dwyer) or lengthen the posterior column (HR, other).

--Degenerative - don't fuse segmental kyphosis without correction; will produce fall-off above.
+-Degenerative - don't fuse segmental kyphosis without correction; will produce “fall-off” above.

 -Post-traumatic - don't fuse the spine in kyphosis without correction.